 The latest example of the immigrant rights/climate justice connection came Friday afternoon when on the same day as a global climate strike, activists from the Jewish led immigrant rights group Never Again Action shut down the Washington D.C. office of Black Rock Inc.

-Black Rock is a global investment management company that is the top investor in coal worldwide and top shareholder in two companies which run numerous ICE detention centers.
+Black Rock is a global investment management company that is the top investor in coal worldwide and a top shareholder in two companies which run numerous ICE detention centers.
 Jedidjah de Vries, who organized the demonstration, told The Globe Post that roughly 40 demonstrators blocked the entrances to the facility, prompting Black Rock workers to “close up shop and call it a day.”

 “We think of climate change as something that affects not just the planet but the consequences are very much human,” de Vries said.
 “We feel that a company like Black Rock Inc. is profiting from causing a problem on the climate side and then profiting again by selling a carceral and inhumane solution to the chaos they have just caused.”